 Can counselling help me with the experience of trauma

-Trauma counselling for post-traumatic stress is a calming and gentle process that can help you deal with your trauma.
-Specifically by helping you to:
+Trauma counselling is a calming and gentle process that can help us deal with trauma, specifically by helping us to:

-– understand what happened and more importantly, how you were impacted by it
+– understand what happened and more importantly, how we were impacted by it

 – process distressing thoughts and painful emotions